Chuck Schumer & Nancy Pelosi Call On William Barr To Make Mueller Report Public

 “[T]he White House must not be allowed to interfere in decisions about what parts of those findings or evidence are made public.”

-For his part, AG Barr has reportedly made recent efforts to reassure the public and Department of Justice staff that he is seeking a return to the basics of the law, seeking to avoid the scandals, Twitter wars and firings that have roiled the department in recent years.
+For his part, AG Barr has reportedly made recent efforts to reassure the public and Department of Justice staff that he is seeking a return to the basics of the law, seeking to avoid the scandals, Twitter wars, and firings that have roiled the department in recent years.
 According to a recent Los Angeles Times report, Barr is hoping to “restore the department’s reputation as a nonpartisan institution whose only allegiance is to the law.”

-That attitude is the one that Pelosi and Schumer seem to be appealing to in their letter regarding how the Attorney General plans to handle the release of the Mueller report.
+That attitude is the one that Pelosi and Schumer seem to be appealing to in their letter regarding how the attorney general plans to handle the release of the Mueller report.
 They pointed out that the very nature of the investigation and the results of it speak directly to “the integrity of our democracy itself: whether foreign powers corruptly interfered in our elections.”

 For his part, Barr wrote a letter to Congress on Friday, saying he remains committed to “as much transparency as possible” and that he could release a summary of the Mueller team’s findings as soon as this weekend.